kayalardanmehmet/snowplow-bigquery-loader/README.md

 ## Deduplication steps on BigQuery

-1. Before running these queires, `duplicates` and `duplicate_structs` datesets should be deleted if exists and created again after that.
-After configure datasets we need to run below sql script to save duplicated event ids in another table.
+1. Before running these queires, `duplicates` dateset should be deleted if exists and created again after that.
+After configure dataset we need to run below sql script to save duplicated event ids in another table.

 ```sql
 CREATE TABLE duplicates.tmp_events_id